bkstar123/log-enhancer/README.md

 ## 1.Requirements

-It is recommended to install this package with PHP version 7.1.3 & higher and Laravel Framework version 5.6.* & higher
+It is recommended to install this package with PHP version 7.1.3+ and Laravel Framework version 5.6+

 ## 2.Installation
     composer require bkstar123/log-enhancer